Fetal Movement Myths Debunked: What’s Normal in Pregnancy

 monitor fetal movements regularly

 Regular fetal movement is an important indicator of your baby’s well-being.
-Monitoring these movements helps guarantee that your baby is developing normally and receiving adequate oxygen.
+Monitoring these movements helps confirm that your baby is developing normally and receiving adequate oxygen.

 Here are some key reasons why regular movement matters: